TUWIEN-ASL/ATLAS-tuwienasl/README.md

 ```bash
 gsutil -m cp -r gs://gresearch/robotics/<dataset_name> ~/tensorflow_datasets/
 ```
-Replace `<dataset_name>` in the command below with any of the supported names listed in the following dropdown.
+Replace `<dataset_name>` in the command above with any of the supported names listed in the following dropdown.
 <details> <summary><b>Click to view all supported dataset names</b></summary>

      'fractal20220817_data'